-- Pressing any function key (except Single, Continue, L-Peak and R-peak), menu, or again will exit full screen mode. - Full screen state will remain unchanged when entering parameters so that you can observe how the measurement data changed according to the new parameter. - The pixel count of the grid area is 751 in full screen and 601 in non-full screen mode.
+• Pressing any function key (except Single, Continue, L-Peak and R-Peak), menu, or again will exit full screen mode.

+- Full screen state will remain unchanged when entering parameters so that you can observe how the measurement data changed according to the new parameter. - The number of pixel in the grid area is 751 in full screen and 601 in non-full screen mode.